 Program Planning and Operations

-Local education agencies that choose to claim reimbursement for snacks must maintain the following records:
+Local Education Agencies (LEAs) that choose to claim reimbursement for snacks must maintain the following records:

 - Rosters or sign-in sheets